KelebogileSejamoholo/git-basic-exercises/README.md

-this is my first commit
+read this is my first commit